Heading

 hv → have

-And I found myself wanting to type save using the same pattern, so I added:
+I found myself wanting to type other words using the same pattern, so I further added:

 sv → save

-Not that I use this word as much, but it was an easy addition.
+Not that I use these words as much, but they're easy additions.

 Compound text expansions